RateMyRes/RMR-Backend/README.md

 # RMR-Backend
-Backend code for the rate my residence website for UBC
+Backend code for the Rate My Residence UBC Website.